plone/plone.api/src/plone/api/docs/rationale.rst

    an object.
 With this in mind, it's obvious that even the most simple tasks can't be documented in Plone in a sane way.

 Also, we don't intend to cover all possible use-cases.
-Only the absolutely most common ones.
-If you need to do something that `plone.api` does not support, just use the underlaying APIs directly.
+Only the most common ones.
+If you need to do something that `plone.api` does not support, just use the underlying APIs directly.
 We will cover 20% of tasks that are being done 80% of the time, and not one more.